-The Acadame Level 1 Construction Health & Safety course in Stoke is designed to aid the understanding of potential hazards that a construction worker may face on site.
+The Acadame Level 1 Construction Health & Safety course in Stoke, Staffordshire is designed to aid the understanding of potential hazards that a construction worker may face on site.

 Based in Staffordshire, our HSA course provides a practical summary of health, safety, welfare, and environmental issues.
 It also identifies the delegate’s responsibilities for looking after themselves and others.
 Furthermore, our Staffordshire Health & Safety Awareness courses outline the employer’s duties regarding what should be done if the worker thinks that anyone’s health and safety is being put at risk.